CagriCatik/Docalypt/generated/ti_mspm0_part2_pcb/26_manufacturing_files.docs.md

 ```

 *The flow emphasizes that **symbol field population** precedes all export steps, ensuring a complete BOM and accurate placement data.*

----

-### End of Chapter 26 – Manufacturing Files

-This documentation provides a repeatable, manufacturer‑agnostic workflow for preparing all necessary files for PCB fabrication and assembly, with specific notes for low‑cost Asian fabricators.
-Following these guidelines will minimize order rejections, reduce turnaround time, and improve overall product quality.